spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-postgres.md

 -----|----------
 `matrix_prometheus_postgres_exporter_enabled`|Enable the postgres prometheus exporter.
 This sets up the docker container, connects it to the database and adds a 'job' to the prometheus config which tells prometheus about this new exporter.
 The default is 'false'
 `matrix_prometheus_postgres_exporter_database_username`| The 'username' for the user that the exporter uses to connect to the database.
 The default is 'matrix_prometheus_postgres_exporter'
-`matrix_prometheus_postgres_exporter_database_password`| The 'username' for the user that the exporter uses to connect to the database.
+`matrix_prometheus_postgres_exporter_database_password`| The 'password' for the user that the exporter uses to connect to the database.

 ## More information